doscsy12/geri-cogmotor/README.md

 Thus, the aim of this study is to determine if *both* cognitive and motor skills can be learnt using exergames with haptic interventions.

 **Metrics of interest**
-A service event is defined as the start of the customer order till order delivery by the participant.
+<br> A service event is defined as the start of the customer order till order delivery by the participant.
 The basic metrics to determine the performance of the participant are:
 - mean speed of movement
 - mean total collision
 - mean error rate